 Networking at Aalto University

 Aalto University facilitates informal networking events for the international staff and their family members.
 Below you can see our annual calendar of events and description of each event.
-For more information, please email international [at] aalto [dot] fi, or download our pdf-leaflet on networking events Get_connected_2013.
+For more information, please email international [at] aalto [dot] fi,

 Also our Facebook group "Aalto University - International staff and families" serves as an informal communication channel of our events and other interesting happenings, as well as a networking and communicating forum for our international employees and their spouses.
 Information on any upcoming event can be found both in Facebook and Inside, our intranet. http://www.facebook.com/groups/411557328854972/